Saturday, December 29, 2012

 another dam monday

-Another Monday morning in the books.
+another dam monday Another Monday morning in the books.
 I'm certainly a tad disgruntled to be sitting behind the computer at work while the family is home today getting ready to enjoy the Columbus Day off from school.
 Even though I'll be missing out on the pumpkin patch, I'm thankful in this economy to have a place to go everyday to make money.
-It was an enjoyable and productive weekend and I have another post or two to go up this week.
-Happy Monday to all and I hope it's quick and painless.
+It was an enjoyable and productive weekend and I have...

 Read More »